 What are TV screen sizes?

-A TV screen size, always expressed in inches, is the length of a diagonal of a screen.
+A TV screen size, always expressed in inches, is the length of a screen's diagonal.
 For example, a 32" screen has a diagonal length of 32".
-If it has the regular aspect ratio of 16:9, then the sides of this screen are 27.9" and 15.7" respectively.
+If it has a regular aspect ratio of 16:9, then the sides of this screen are 27.9" and 15.7", respectively.

 Putting all of the above information into formulas, we can sum it up:

-- W is the width of the screen,
+- W is the width of the screen; and

-- θ is the part of your angular vision occupied by the screen.
+- θ is the viewing angle (part of your angular vision occupied by the screen).

 You can use our TV size calculator or find the unknown values by hand.
 Let's analyze the calculation process step by step, assuming you want to calculate what is the right distance to watch TV.

-- That's it!
-The optimal distance from the TV is equal to 5.7 ft.
+That's it!
+The optimal distance from the TV is equal to 6.1 ft, while you can still sit as close as 5.7 ft to see all the details with the best quality.